 ***Participant race day entrance fee into park is included in race entry***

-All participants will receive an event t-shirt*, sponsor swag, aid stations stocked with water, Gatorade and Power Bars/Gels.
+All participants will receive an event t-shirt*, sponsor swag, aid stations stocked with water and Gatorade.
 Food and drinks will be available post-race with beer provided by NXNW Austin. *Entries received by May 30 are guaranteed an event shirt in the requested size.
 If you register after, limited supplies will be available, while supplies last.
 Please register early if an event shirt is important to you.

 Event will be held rain or shine.
 No refunds.
 Registration insurance can be purchased when registering on Active.com.